SkillsAura/MCLBot/README.md

-# arkhamBot
+# MCLBot

-This bot is used to assist the daily operation of the ArkhamNetwork PlugDJ room.
+This bot is used to assist the daily operation of the MC-Legends PlugDJ room.

 arkhamBot is mainly taken care of by SkillsAura.